 For students who wish to transfer into a four-year program in physical education.
 Explores the diversity of the field, the place of physical education in educational settings, literature and research in the field, and careers.
-One class hour weekly.

 P.E.
-170 Sports Management (3)
+170 Sports Management